kbolab/moddicom/README.md

 The class geoLet allows to open a folder of a single patient.
 The folder must not have subfolders and it must cointain only DICOM files with extension .dcm
 In the folder there must be only one series of images (CT or MRI) and one RTStruct; optionally there can be one RTDose and/or one RTPlan.
 The examples below can be run on the test images at https://github.com/kbolab/testImagesModdicom

-### Use case 1: Extract a ROI from a single patient DICOM series
+### Use case 1: Extract features for a single patient DICOM series

 Launch Rstudio.